Loki Entertainment: History

 Loki Software was founded on November 9, 1998, by Scott Draeker, a former lawyer who became interested in porting games to Linux after being introduced to the system through his work as a software licensing attorney.
 By December of that year Loki had gained the rights to produce a port of Activision's then-upcoming strategy game Civilization: Call to Power for Linux.
 This was to become Loki's first actual product, with the game hitting stores in May 1999.
 From there they gained contracts to port many other titles, such as Myth II: Soulblighter, Railroad Tycoon II, and Eric's Ultimate Solitaire.
 Throughout the next two years up until its eventual closure the company would continue to bring more games to Linux.
-After facing financial diificulties, Loki filed for bankruptcy in August 2001.
+BSDi had also partnered with Loki to ensure its Linux ports ran on FreeBSD through a compatibility layer.
+After facing financial difficulties, Loki filed for bankruptcy in August 2001.
 The majority of the staff was laid off in January 2002 and Loki formally closed on January 31.